gonzaarcr/unmaximize-gnome-ext/README.md

 Unmaximize window on panel double click.

-To install copy this files on ~/.local/share/gnome-shell/extensions/unmaximize_double_click@gonza.gmail.com
+To install copy the files on `~/.local/share/gnome-shell/extensions`